wearelumenai/distclus4py/README.md

 # Installation

-The repo should be clone inside your GO environnment.
-One standard location for it is to put it inside `~/go/src`

 > We highly recommand you start by using a [virtual environment](https://packaging.python.org/tutorials/installing-packages/#creating-virtual-environments) in order to keep safe your main environment

 1. Get source code